polytechnique-ease/blockcompass/README.md

 <br> *You can cite the following papers for this project:*
-<br>Rasolroveicy, M., & Fokaefs, M. (2020, November).
+<br> 1- Rasolroveicy, M., & Fokaefs, M. (2020, November).
 Dynamic reconfiguration of consensus protocol for IoT data registry on blockchain.
-In Proceedings of the 30th Annual International Conference on Computer Science and Software Engineering (pp. 227-236).
+In Proceedings of the 30th Annual International Conference on Computer Science and Software Engineering (pp. 227-236). <br>
+<br> 2- Rasolroveicy, Mohammadreza, Wejdene Haouari, and Marios Fokaefs.
+"Public or private? a techno-economic analysis of blockchain."
+Proceedings of the 31st Annual International Conference on Computer Science and Software Engineering.
+2021

 <br>*References:*
 <br>Ramprasad, B., Fokaefs, M., Mukherjee, J., & Litoiu, M. (2019, June).
 EMU-IoT-A Virtual Internet of Things Lab.
 In 2019 IEEE International Conference on Autonomic Computing (ICAC) (pp. 73-83).
 IEEE.